 {}

 \textbf{Literature review}.
 This paper stands on strands of vast literature.
 How to conduct valid hypothesis testing in predictive regressions has spanned into a large literature; see \citet{phillips2015halbert} for a survey.
 IVX has witnessed many applications and extensions, for instance \citet{phillips2013predictive}, \citet{Kostakis2015}, \citet{Xu2020}, \citet{hjalmarsson2022long}, and \citet{Demetrescu2023}, to name a few.
 In time series, the finite sample bias in the estimation of AR(1) is found by \citet{Hurwicz1950} and \citet{Kendall1954}.
 Numerous methods have been developed to mitigate the bias in dynamic models of stationary time series, for instance, the jackknife methods \citep{quenouille1956notes,tukey1958bias,phillips2005jackknifing,chambers2013jackknife}.
 For persistent time series, \citet{chan1987asymptotic} study the asymptotics of LS when $\rho^{*}$ is local to unity, and \citet{phillips1987towards} provides a comprehensive treatment.
 The bias in the LS estimator of $\rho^{*}$ carries over into that of the predictive coefficient $\beta^{*}$ \citep{stambaugh1999predictive}.
-The impact of the persistent regressor on statistical inference has been explored by \citet{cavanagh1995inference}, \citet{campbell2006efficient}, and \citet{jansson2006optimal}, and the effects on shrinkage estimation have been investigated by \citet{lee2022lasso} and \citet{mei2022lasso}.
+The impact of the persistent regressor on statistical inference has been explored by \citet{cavanagh1995inference}, \citet{campbell2006efficient}, and \citet{jansson2006optimal}, and the effects on shrinkage estimation have been investigated by \citet{lee2022lasso}, \citet{mei2022lasso}, and \citet{gao2026lasso}.
 To avoid nonstandard inference, \citet{phillips2009econometric} propose IVX, which serves as the baseline estimator of the procedure recommended by this paper. \citet{magdalinosUniformDistributionfreeInference2024} develop a uniform inference procedure for time series autoregressive processes using IVX instrumentation.

-The Nickell bias in panel data makes the WG estimator inconsistent under the large-$n$-small-$T$ asymptotics.
-Classical solutions are \citet{arellano1991some}, \citet{arellano1995another}, and many others.
-Anderson and Hsiao \citeyearpar{anderson1981estimation,anderson1982formulation} consider the maximum likelihood under various orders of $n$ and $T$.
-In the large-$n$-large-$T$ asymptotics, \citet{hahn2002asymptotically} and \citet{okui2010asymptotically} investigate the analytical bias correction.
-Alternative proposals include split-panel jackknife \citep{dhaene2015split,chudik2018half}, indirect inference \citep{gourieroux2010indirect,bao2023indirect}, and X-differencing \citep{han2014x}.
-While studies of the Nickell bias mainly focus on the panel AR, the bias is inherited by panel predictive regressions \citep{greenaway2012asymptotic}.